 Pinta is an easy-to-use paint application and a very good MS Paint replacement for Linux users.
-It is simple to use and targeted for casual users who wants simple tasks to be done.
+It is simple to use and targeted at casual users who want simple tasks to be done.
 It’s UI is less complicated with options like GIMP.

 Pinta 1.6 recently released with more features and bug fixes.